 While it’s common to see physician compensation packages that include RVUs, signing bonuses, and/or a form of income guarantee, these compensation elements do not address physicians’ unique needs.
 When hospitals find a way to do so, they are able to distinguish themselves in the marketplace.
-A more dynamic compensation package can offer more value to physicians, which ultimately aids in recruitment and retention, and can increase physician satisfaction and engagement.
+A more dynamic physician compensation package can offer increased value, which ultimately aids in recruitment and retention, and can increase physician satisfaction and engagement.

 When building physician employee compensation packages, we believe administrators should consider using the following four components:

 - Guaranteed, short-term rewards

 - At risk, short-term rewards

 One of the best things about this compensation model is that it’s highly customizable.
 We tailor our Physician Employment Strategies to meet the individual needs of our clients.
 The at-risk portion of a physician’s compensation package can be linked to a facility’s organizational goals.
 If retention is a top issue, more emphasis can be placed on at risk, long-term rewards.
 If a hospital is looking to improve productivity, it can use its at-risk, short-term rewards to incentivize improvements in productivity.

 In order to link compensation to organizational goals, you need to be able to measure the criteria that matters most to your organization.
 Through our strategic partner network, our clients have access to data analytic tools that help them measure things like productivity, patient satisfaction, and quality, making it easier for them to use compensation as a tool for growth.